 - Spit Take: Justin's reaction to seeing Fran for the first time.

 - Take a Third Option: Before their match, Goodman, confident that he'll beat Peter, offers him a Briefcase Full of Money to sell him Average Joe's instead.
 He takes the money, but then is inspired to use it to bet on his team to win, using the winnings to buy a controlling share in Globo Gym and steal it right out from under Goodman.

-- Take That: White Goodman gives one to the audience at the end of the credits when he complains about the contrivances that caused him to lose.
+- Take That!: White Goodman gives one to the audience at the end of the credits when he complains about the contrivances that caused him to lose.

 - Taking the Bullet: Kate makes a diving save to protect Peter from getting hit in the final match.
-This angers White so much that he reams her in the face after.
+This angers White so much that he beans her in the face after.